Italy: Sardinia, Carloforte, Sulcis & Chia | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Long option: After you disembark in Calasetta, this longer route loops south along the coast of Sant’Antioco Island with more stunning sea views and of San Pietro Island.
-Crossing the island, the ride continues to the center of Sant’Antioco, on the sea promenade, where you find a grocery store, bars, and restaurants.
-Depart Sant’Antioco with caution on the bridge shared with cars, then soon relax on a new flat bike path for about 8 miles, and finally enjoy country roads that take you through Cannonau vineyards and farmland, an easy gradual climb to your hotel inland, in the village of Sant’Anna Arresi.
+After disembarking in Calasetta, this longer route loops south along the coast of Sant’Antioco Island, offering stunning sea views, a few moderate climbs, and vistas of San Pietro Island.
+After crossing the island, the ride leads to the same seaside promenade in Sant’Antioco, with access to shops, bars, and restaurants.
+Continue as described above—cross the bridge with caution, enjoy the flat bike path, and ride scenic country roads to your hotel in Sant’Anna Arresi.

-Lu’ Hotel to Porto Pino and back:
+Optional Lu’ Hotel to Porto Pino and Back

 Included Meals: Breakfast, Dinner